HILL HOUSE

 The story should continue.

-They had two boysvand one or two girls as children then.
+They had two boys..and one or two girls as children then.

-Many decades later after Shirley died not long after Tzaims met her, her children grw up into illegal drug dealers an users.
+Many decades later after Shirley died not long after Tzaims met her, her children grw up into illegal drug dealers and addicted users.
 Quite openly in the area but never any police action against them.
-At some poine the New York Times reported a murder of a boy in znew Jersey.

-He belonged to a young teen age Satanic clan that worshiped Satan believing if they each died a violent death Satan would give each of them 100 legions of demom angels to command., and they would join one another to excercise incredible power.
+He belonged to a young teen age Satanic clan that worshiped Satan believing if they each died a violent death Satan would give each of them 100 legions of demons to command., and they would join one another to excercise incredible power.

 The first boy to volunteer was brutally murdered by three others.
 Pictures of them appeared in the NYT.